PlayStation: Sony Tablets

 Sony Tablets are PlayStation Certified Android tablets, released in 2011, 2012, and 2013.
 They offer connectivity with PlayStation 3 controllers and integrate with the PlayStation network using a proprietary application.
-The following models were released between 2011 and 2013: S, Sony Tablet S, Sony Tablet P, Xperia Tablet S and Xperia Tablet Z.
+The following models were released between 2011 and 2013: Sony Tablet S, Sony Tablet P, Xperia Tablet S and Xperia Tablet Z.

 PlayStation TV

 PlayStation TV, known in Asia as PlayStation Vita TV, is a microconsole and a non-portable variant of the PlayStation Vita handheld.
-It was announced on September 9, 2013 at a Sony Computer Entertainment Japan presentation.
+It was announced on September 9, 2013, at a Sony Computer Entertainment Japan presentation.
 Instead of featuring a display screen, the console connects to a television via HDMI.
-Users can play using a DualShock 3 controller, although due to the difference in features between the controller and the handheld, certain games are not compatible with PS TV, such as those that are dependent on the system's touch-screen, rear touchpad, microphone or camera.
+Users can play using a Sixaxis or a DualShock 3 controller, although due to the difference in features between the controller and the handheld, certain games are not compatible with PS TV, such as those that are dependent on the system's touch-screen, rear touchpad, microphone or camera.
 The device is said to be compatible with over 100 Vita games, as well as various digital PlayStation Portable, PlayStation and PC Engine titles.
 The system supports Remote Play compatibility with the PlayStation 4, allowing players to stream games from the PS4 to a separate TV connected to PS TV, and also allows users to stream content from video services such as Hulu and Niconico, as well as access the PlayStation Store.
 The system was released in Japan on November 14, 2013, in North America on October 14, 2014, and in Europe and Australasia on November 14, 2014.

 PlayStation VR

 PlayStation VR is a virtual reality device that is produced by Sony Computer Entertainment.
-It features a 5.7 inch 1920x1080 resolution OLED display, and operates at 120 Hz which can eliminate blur and produce a smooth image; the device also has a low latency of less than 18ms.
+It features a 5.7-inch 1920×1080 resolution OLED display, and operates at 120 Hz which can eliminate blur and produce a smooth image; the device also has a low latency of less than 18ms.
 Additionally, it produces two sets of images, one being visible on a TV and one for the headset, and includes 3D audio technology so the player can hear from all angles.
 The PlayStation VR was released in October 2016.